MaherBTA/coin-app-template/README.md

-# How to Make a Dapp with Shardus
+# Getting Familiar with Shardus

 ## Setup